 "Sure," I said, "if you have techs that can support them and any classified gear…and can train the assigned tech force to do the same for redundancy."

 "And I'm going to need an Intel Officer."

 I shrugged.
 There just weren't that many staff officers who were competent to pilot a mech.
 Merlin, I figured, ought to at least be able to do the job.

 So I added another lance to my TOE.

-Three troops of fourteen, a lance of air-defense, six artillery mechs, a lance of engineers, a lance of E-war mechs, I was up to sixty mechs, really wanted to expand the AD section to match the artillery, and still hadn't addressed my command set up.
+Three troops of fourteen, a six mech battery of air-defense, another of artillery, a lance of engineers, a lance of E-war mechs, I was over sixty mechs, and still hadn't addressed my command set up.
 By the SLDF Book I suppose I should have contented myself with a Command Lance that was really led by George while I dealt with business.
 The Black Watch operated two command lances at the battalion level to make the command-team more survivable.
 What I really wanted was to take that one lance further and give the Sergeant Major and independent lance.
 It also appealed to the little part of me that was still the infantryman I had started out as, the little part of me that sometimes looked at a TOE and couldn't help but seeing fire-teams and squads instead of lances and companies.
 The same part would also insist that the First Sergeant really needed to be able to be anywhere instead of chained to his company commander.

-The problem was that if I requested those two ADA-mechs and the 12-mech command force, I'd have 74 mechs on my TOE.
-That was nearly two-thirds a SLDF-school mech-regiment.
+The problem was that if I requested a 12-mech command force, I'd have 74 mechs on my TOE.
+That was nearly two-thirds a SLDF mech-regiment.

 I pulled up the next document in my electronic in-tray.